-The role of your code is to update the cii object as state changes, and to inform the CIIServer when it is time to update any connected clients by informing them of the changes to state by calling the updateClients() method.
+The role of your code is to update the cii object as state changes, and to inform the CIIServer when it is time to update any connected clients by informing them of the changes to state by calling the updateClients () method.

-CllServer - Cll Server handler for cherrypy
+CIIServer - CII Server handler for cherrypy

-class dvbcss.protocol.server.cii.CIIServer (maxConnectionsAllowed=-1, enabled=True, initialCII=CII(protocolVersion='1.1')) The CUS area class implements a correct for the CSS CUS area class the correct for the corre disconnection of clients and provides an interface for simply setting the CII state and requesting that it be pushed to any connected clients.
+'''

+class dvbcss.protocol.server.cii.CIIServer (maxConnectionsAllowed=-1, enabled=True, initialCII=CII(protocolVersion='1.1'), rewriteHost-

+Port=[])

+'''

 The CIIServer class implements a server for the CSS-CII protocol.
-It transparently manages the connection and
+It transparently manages the connection and disconnection of clients and provides an interface for simply setting the CII state and requesting that it be pushed to any connected clients.